rorosaurus/esp32-hub75-driver/ASSEMBLY.md

 Test and confirm everything works!
 For links to software I recommend using with this board, please see [`SOFTWARE.md`](https://github.com/rorosaurus/esp32-hub75-driver/blob/master/SOFTWARE.md)!

 ## Step N: Reinforcing Micro-USB, Waterproofing, hardening
 Go crazy with E6000 or your preferred epoxy!
 I haven't had any issues with this Micro-USB port, but please reinforce it nonetheless!
+Take care not to accidentally fill the inner part of the port!
 Add silicone conformal coating if you would like to waterproof anything!

 # Mission Complete!
 When you're done assembling, it should look something like this: